ErpNetDocs/info/information/licensing/registered-user-based-licensing.md

 This is a multi-session access.

 > [!NOTE]
-> Multi-session access is available for your users on the condition that the total number of active sessions at a time does not exceed the total number of registered users.
+> Multi-session access is available for your users on the condition that the total number of active sessions at a time does not exceed the total number of registered users whose accounts are set to be active.

 ### Learn more about single and multiple sessions